All Products

 2. Calculate the value N of the new instance configurations.

 The instance lifecycle remains unchanged before and after the downgrade.
 You can use the new instance configurations for the remaining 10 days of the instance subscription period.
-The following formula is used to calculate N: N = USD 0.5 per day × 10 days = USD 5.
+N is calculated by using the following formula: N = USD 0.5 per day × 10 days = USD 5.

 3. Calculate the refundable amount.